anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The JWS Protected Header of the PER artifact MUST contain the following standard Header Parameters as defined in {{RFC7515}}:

 * `alg`: SHALL contain the algorithm type used to create the signature, e.g., `ES256`, as defined in {{Section 4.1.1 of RFC7515}}
-* `x5c`: SHALL contain the base64-encoded pledge EE certificate used to sign the PER artifact;
+* `x5c`: SHALL contain the base64-encoded pledge EE certificate used to sign the PER artifact and it SHOULD also contain the certificate chain for this certificate.
-  it SHOULD also contain the certificate chain for this certificate;
+  The certificate chain MUST be available for certificate verification.
-  if the certificate chain is not included in the `x5c` Header Parameter, it MUST be available at the domain registrar for verification.
+  If it is not contained in the x5c Header Parameter it is provided to the relying party by other means such as configuration.
 * `crit`: SHALL indicate the extension Header Parameter `created-on` to ensure that it must be understood and validated by the receiver as defined in {{Section 4.1.11 of RFC7515}}.

 In addition, the JWS Protected Header of the PER artifact MUST contain the following extension Header Parameter: